 By March 31 of each Rate Case Year, BPA shall calculate and update the table in section 3.1.2 of Exhibit A with «Customer Name»’s Committed Power Purchase Amounts for each year of the upcoming Rate Period.
 BPA shall calculate such Committed Power Purchase Amounts using the monthly and Diurnal shapes stated in section 3.1.1 of Exhibit A. Upon termination or expiration of this Agreement, any Committed Power Purchase Amounts listed in Exhibit A shall expire, and «Customer Name» shall have no further obligation to apply Committed Power Purchase Amounts.

-3.3.2.3 Resource Adequacy Submittals for Committed Power Purchase Amounts

-«Customer Name» shall provide BPA Committed Power Purchase Amount information necessary for BPA’s compliance with regional resource adequacy planning requirements as specified in section 17.1 and section X of Exhibit J.

-«Customer Name»’s failure to provide information under this section may result in charges or penalties as provided in the applicable Wholesale Power Rate Schedules and GRSPs.

 END LOAD FOLLOWING template.

 Include in BLOCK and SLICE/BLOCK templates: